keeper013/Oasis.DynamicFilter/readme.md

 EndsWith | entity property string ends with filter property string NotEndsWith | entity property string does not end with filter property string

+For filtering a string type with a string type, the default operator is configurable by the parameter of *FilterBuilder* constrctor.
+If ignored, the default value is false, and the operator will be *Equal*, or else if set to true, then the default value will be *Contains*, which means property string of entity contains property string of filter.
+This parameter will help simply the registration code for certain systems if their most search cases need to filter entities with a partial of the property value.
+With *new FilterBuilder(true)*, developers won't have to specify *FilterByStringProperty(entity => entity.Value, StringOperator.Contains, filter.Value)* if there are really a lot of such cases.

-Note that ignore case option is not provided in this method, as it's not supported by Linq to SQL.
+Note that case-insensitive option is not provided in this method, as it's not supported by Linq to SQL.
 ### Filter by Range
 The library also provides a maybe-not-ofter-used feature to allow developers to filter by range.
 Consider the use case above, if developers want to filter books published between year 2000 and 2020, they can declare the filter class like below:
 ```C#